What You Should Know About Filing a Claim for a Crash in a Construction Zone

 It is possible the construction company or its workers may hold some liability for a crash, particularly if they were negligent in how they marked off the area or directed traffic.
 This could make filing a claim more complicated, which is why it is important to seek qualified legal help.

 At TSR Injury Law, we have helped many crash victims recover compensation for the damages they have suffered.
-Our firm has secured $300 million in compensation on behalf of our clients.
+Our firm has secured over $1 billion in compensation on behalf of our clients.

 An initial consultation with an experienced Bloomington auto accident attorney is free of charge.

 Most car crashes are caused by negligent drivers, but there may be other factors involved, particularly if the crash occurred in or near a roadside construction site.